sandra-calvo/smarthomes/README.md

 ![](/images/WA15.png?raw=true)

 At this moment the bot is very basic.
 It can tell you about IBM Cloud and Watson Studio and can connect with the ML model created in Lab 1.
-To connec with the model write: "Start the model".
+To connect with the model write: "Start the model".

+# PHASE 4
+## Connect with external APIs - Weather -

+# PHASE 5
+## Include rules and actions based on sensor data

 **Congrats!** You finished the lab. :clap:
-Here, take a :lollipop: and enjoy your awesomeness!
+Here, take a :lollipop:.
+You deserve it!!